Robert Charles Read

 - Other positions:

-- Honorary Consultant Physician to Southampton University Hospitals
+- Professor of Infectious Diseases, Honorary Consultant Physician to Southampton University Hospitals

 Professor Read has research interests in the pathogenesis and prevention of rapidly lethal infectious diseases, especially meningococcal and pneumococcal disease, and influenza.